List of The O.C. characters: Frank Atwood

 Francis "Frank" Atwood initially appears as a business associate of Gordon Bullit, calling himself Frank Perry.
 He starts working at Kirsten's and Julie's matchmaking agency NewMatch.
 Frank had met Bullit in jail and Bullit offered him a position in his business.
 Later, Frank reveals to Julie that he had an ulterior motive for choosing Newport and that he was Ryan's biological father.
 Meanwhile, Sandy discovers that Frank was in prison for armed robbery.
 He wants to reunite with Ryan, but Ryan tells Sandy to pass on the message that he does not want to see him.
 According to Kirsten, Frank was an abusive alcoholic, as shown by Ryan visibly tensing up when hearing about Frank wanting to reunite with him.
 Frank tells Kirsten that he was dying of cancer and Kirsten invites him over to their home for dinner.
 However, Sandy, whose experience as a public defender led him to be suspicious of Frank's story, finds out from a physician friend in the prison system that Frank was lying and punches him, sparking a fight, which Ryan quickly breaks up.
-Ryan asks Frank to leave, saying that he wasn't ready to accept him into his life.
+Ryan asks Frank to leave, saying that he was not ready to accept him into his life.
 In subsequent episodes, Ryan and Frank make amends and appear to be on speaking terms but Ryan has made it clear that even though he addresses Frank as "dad", he considers Sandy to be his father figure.
-Despite his past Frank is generally portrayed as a protagonist who's trying to get his life together.
+Despite his past Frank is generally portrayed as a protagonist who is trying to get his life together.

 Later in Season 4, Frank begins a relationship with Julie Cooper which is broken off when she decides to date Bullit for her daughter's sake because she and Gordon develop a close relationship.
 She later decides that Frank is the one she wants to be with and they begin dating again.
-Their son who's name is unknown was born a few months after Kirsten and Sandy's daughter.
+Their son whose name is unknown was born a few months after Kirsten and Sandy's daughter.

 In season 1, it was revealed that Frank (he was still unnamed and known simply as "Ryan's father" at that time), Dawn and their sons : Trey and Ryan lived in Fresno, California, where Frank worked as a mechanic.
 Like his ex-wife, he had alcohol problems and was arrested multiple times for alcohol-related offenses (DUI and public intoxication).
 After he was imprisoned for armed robbery, Dawn and the boys moved south to Chino, California, where the series begins.
 Ryan rarely mentioned him during the first three seasons, except through vague remarks.